cypress-io/cypress-documentation/source/guides/references/error-messages.md

 ## {% fa fa-exclamation-triangle red %} `cy.visit()` failed because you are attempting to visit a different origin domain

+Two URLs have the same origin if the `protocol`, `port` (if specified), and `host` are the same for both.
+You can only visit domains that are of the same-origin within a single test.
+You can read more about same-origin policy in general {% url "here" https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy %}.

+You can visit urls that are of different origin across different tests, so you may consider splitting your `cy.visit()` of different origin domains into separate tests.

-See our {% url "Web Security" web-security#Limitations %} documentation.
+See our {% url "Web Security" web-security#Limitations %} documentation for more information and workarounds.

 ## {% fa fa-exclamation-triangle red %} `Cypress.addParentCommand()` / `Cypress.addDualCommand()` / `Cypress.addChildCommand()` has been removed and replaced by `Cypress.Commands.add()`